MrLeoDaVinci/Pass-crack/README.md

 This bot will not bypass captchas or session timeouts.

 Use a rotating proxy list to reduce the risk of getting blocked after too many failed attempts.

+Press UP arrow key to toggle on and off.